Azure/API-Management/changelogs/api-management-service.md

 4. All header's schema properties are now preserved when importing an OpenAPI v3 document.
 Schemas for headers are supported in management API versions `2021-01-01-preview` or later.
 5. Properties with `format: date` in OpenAPI documents are no longer converted to a date-time object.
 6. Unknown countries are now reported as `Unknown` in the built-in API reports (*Analytics* tab in the Azure portal).
+7. WebSocket APIs now support backend service URI with the WebSocket schema and a custom port.

 ### Information